June 21, 2025 (5mo ago) — last updated November 5, 2025 (14d ago)

 Becoming Your Own Expert Observer

-The observing self is the part that watches thoughts and emotions without judgment.
+The observing self watches thoughts and emotions without judgment.
 It’s like the sky that holds all kinds of weather without becoming the storm.
 This practice gives you a moment to choose your response.

 Identifying Emotional Triggers and Patterns